-Sunday is the 208th anniversary of Charles Darwin’s birth, a day now celebrated by some as Darwin Day.
-Darwin, of course, is best known for his theory of evolution through natural selection.
+Tuesday is the 210th anniversary of Charles Darwin’s birth, a day now celebrated by some as Darwin Day.
+Darwin is best known for his theory of evolution through natural selection.
 When Darwin’s work was first made public in 1859, it shocked Britain’s religious establishment.
 And while today it is accepted by virtually all scientists, evolutionary theory still is rejected by many Americans, often because it conflicts with their religious beliefs about divine creation.

 While not an official holiday, Darwin Day has been adopted by scientific and humanist groups to promote everything from scientific literacy to secularism.
-This year, more than 50 events have been planned worldwide, many of them anchored by scientific talks or symposia.
-Others, such as a children’s scavenger hunt at the Smithsonian’s Museum of Natural History in Washington, D.C., are a little less serious.
+This year, dozens of events have been planned worldwide, many of them anchored by scientific talks or symposiums.

 To mark the occasion, here are six facts about the public’s views on evolution, as well as other aspects of the debate in the U.S. and elsewhere:

-3A series of court decisions have prohibited the teaching of creationism or intelligent design in public schools.
-In spite of efforts in many American states and localities to ban the teaching of evolution in public schools or to teach alternatives to evolution, courts in recent decades have consistently rejected public school curricula that veer away from evolutionary theory.
+4A series of court decisions have prohibited the teaching of creationism or intelligent design in public schools.
+In spite of efforts in many American states and localities to ban the teaching of evolution in public schools – or to teach alternatives to evolution – courts in recent decades have consistently rejected public school curricula that veer away from evolutionary theory.
 In Edwards v.
-Aguillard (1987), for instance, the U.S. Supreme Court ruled that a Louisiana law requiring public school students to learn both evolution and “creation science” violated the Constitution’s prohibition on the establishment of religion.
+Aguillard (1987), for instance, the U.S. Supreme Court ruled that a Louisiana law requiring public school students to learn both evolution and creation science violated the Constitution’s prohibition on the establishment of religion.

-5More broadly, most Americans (59%) say that science and religion are often in conflict, but those who are more religiously observant are less likely than others to see this clash between faith and science, according to a 2015 Pew Research Center Survey.
-Among those who attend church at least once a week, half (50%) view religion and science as in conflict, compared with nearly three-quarters (73%) of those who seldom or never attend house of worship.
+5While most Americans (59%) say science and religion are often in conflict, those who are more religiously observant are less likely than others to see this clash between faith and science, according to a 2015 Pew Research Center survey.
+Among those who attend church at least once a week, half (50%) view religion and science as in conflict, compared with nearly three-quarters (73%) of those who seldom or never attend worship services.
 At the same time, most people (68%) say that their own personal religious beliefs do not clash with accepted scientific doctrine.

-6Compared with the U.S., even larger percentages of people in many other countries reject evolution.
-For example, in Latin America, roughly four-in-ten or more residents of several countries – including Ecuador, Nicaragua and the Dominican Republic – say humans and other living things have always existed in their present form.
+6Outside the U.S., there are many other countries where sizable shares of the population reject evolution.
+In Latin America, for example, roughly four-in-ten or more residents of several countries – including Ecuador, Nicaragua and the Dominican Republic – say humans and other living things have always existed in their present form.
 This is true even though the official teachings of Catholicism, which is the majority religion in the region, do not reject evolution.
+In Central and Eastern Europe, evolution is broadly accepted, but roughly half or more of adults in two countries – Armenia and Bosnia – reject it.
 Meanwhile, Muslims in many nations are divided on the topic, although majorities of Muslims in countries such as Afghanistan, Indonesia and Iraq reject evolution.

-Note: This post was originally published on Feb.
-12, 2015, and has been updated.
+Note: This is an update to a post originally published on Feb.
+12, 2015.